When you see a neighborhood for the first time, the most important thing

 This neighborhood is very unique in some important ways, according to

 Notable & Unique: Diversity

 Did you know that the Mount Pleasant Ave / Chalkstone Ave neighborhood has more

-Haitian and Dominican ancestry people living in it than nearly
+Haitian and Armenian ancestry people living in it than nearly

-this neighborhood's residents have Haitian ancestry and 9.9% have Dominican ancestry.
+this neighborhood's residents have Haitian ancestry and 1.4% have Armenian ancestry.

 Notable & Unique: Modes of Transportation

 In the Mount Pleasant Ave / Chalkstone Ave neighborhood, many people's commute means

 walking from the bedroom to the home office.
 NeighborhoodScout's analysis

 found that 14.7% of residents worked from home.
 This may not